 If We the People do not, then what hope is there for the future?
 What hope is there that this government of, by, and for the people shall not perish from the earth.

-By sharing this declaration, we and you put forth into action the convictions and changes required to hold ourselves and others accountable for higher standards of behavior toward our fellow Americans, whether we like them or not (especially in matters of politics and governance).
+By sharing this declaration with all in the Republic, we put forth into action the convictions and changes required to hold ourselves and others accountable for higher standards of behavior toward our fellow Americans, whether we like them or not (especially in matters of politics and governance).

 If you agree with most of the sentiments contained here, please declare your patriotic commitment to role-modeling and outreaching to others about Compassionate America!
-Let’s preserve and extend the work of generations of ordinary, Americans who worked to live decent lives, while promoting and protecting the values that have made America a model of liberty to the world.
+Let’s preserve and extend the work of generations of ordinary, Americans who lived decent lives, while promoting and protecting the values that made America a model of liberty to the world.